Why Thinking and Doing Less Makes you a Better Musician

 Do less

-The more you add to an idea after the fact, the more you risk covering up the purity.
-You can make it better through revising, adding and editing but a more overlooked option is just leaving it as is.
+The more you add and edit, the more you risk covering up the purity.
+You can make it better through revising but a more overlooked option is just leaving it as is.

 Music isn’t necessarily better with more effort.
 Ruminating on what deep lyric to sing usually results in something contrived.